Frequently given as a gift during the holiday season, the charming amaryllis is often viewed as a sign of festive cheer.

-The etymology of the word “amaryllis” is a bit confusing, but it’s also quite fascinating.
+The word Hippeastrum refers to the Greek word for “knight’s star” or “horseman’s star” and recognizes the flowers’ star-like design.
 Amaryllis is the common name for flowers that belong to the hippeastrum genus.

 The Hippeastrum genus has more than 90 species and 600 different cultivars.
 Native to tropical areas, these flowers can be found in a variety of colors.

 The etymology of what the word “amaryllis” means is a bit confusing, but it’s also quite fascinating, as you can see!